http-samc/ramp-fe-challenge/README.md

 2. Select an employee from the list
 3. Wait until transactions load

-**Expected:** The **View more** button is not be visible when transactions are filtered by user, because that is not a paginated request.
+**Expected:** The **View more** button should not be visible when transactions are filtered by user, because that is not a paginated request.

 **Actual:** The **View more** button is visible even when transactions are filtered by employee. _You can even click **View more** button and get an unexpected result_